rayjun/EIP-7702/README.md

 - Turn abstract concepts into working code that showcases the latest Ethereum features.

 **This hackathon is for you.**

+## 🎁 Awards and Prizes

+**📝 1.
+Project Submission Requirements**

+Deadline: Before 4:00 PM (GMT+8), June 8 (Demo Day)

+Please submit the following materials via the designated GitHub form before the deadline:

+- ✅ Project GitHub Repository (must be open-source)
+- ✅ Presentation Slides (PDF or slide format)
+- ✅ Project Summary (including feature overview, use cases, and key highlights)
+- ✅ Optional: Demo video or user guide
+- ✅ Contact Information for each core team member (Telegram / Email / Wallet Address)

+**🎤 2.
+Demo Day Presentation Guidelines**

+Time: 4:00 PM (GMT+8), June 8
+- Each team will have 5–8 minutes to present—please manage your time accordingly
+- Suggested content for the demo:
+  - Project introduction
+  - Feature demonstration
+  - Technical insights
+- Projects will present in the order of submission
+- A Zoom link will be sent in advance to the email address used during registration

+**🏆 3.
+Awards & Prizes**
+- Judging Panel: Composed of Ethereum core developers and researchers
+- Everyone Wins: All submitted projects will receive a commemorative NFT award
+- Example Award Categories:
+  - Most Creative Project
+  - Best Integration
+  - Most Practical Application
+  - Technical Excellence
+  - Prize Details:
+    - OneKey Wallet:
+        - Must provide a valid shipping address
+        - Must record an unboxing video and post it on social media tagging @OneKey
+    - BGA USDT Airdrop:
+        - Project must be open-source
+        - Provide a live demo
+        - Share a project showcase post that includes a photo of your team with the BGA logo, tagging @BGA on social media Exclusively judged by BGA

+🎁 All prizes will be coordinated by LXDAO and announced via the official GitHub repo.

+**🎙️ 4.
+Post-Hackathon Interviews**
+- Selected teams will be invited for a 5 – 10 minute online interview after the hackathon
+- Topics may include:
+  - Project vision
+  - Team collaboration
+  - Development experience
+- Interview videos or summaries will be shared across social media and community platforms for wider exposure

 ## 🧩 Why 7702?
 Why Now?